-If oatmeal isn’t for you, consider another whole grain food.
-Try a cup of unseasoned brown rice, whole grain crackers with a light cheese, or toasted whole grain bread with a simple spread or a drizzle of olive oil, linked to a healthy heart.
+If oatmeal isn’t for you, consider another whole-grain food.
+Try a cup of unseasoned brown rice, whole-grain crackers with light cheese, or toasted whole-grain bread with a simple spread or a drizzle of olive oil, linked to a healthy heart.

 You don’t have to hike to enjoy some trail mix, and a custom-made trail mix is a great way to combine our other snack ideas.
 A well-balanced trail mix contains proteins, healthy fats, a good amount of carbs, and natural sugars.